binti-family/MDHS_trial/README.md

 We developed unit tests as we built our code to save time, ensure that our code is reliable and has less errors.

 ### l.
 Setup or used a continuous integration system
 We connected our GitHub repo to [Travis CI](https://travis-ci.org/), a full-service continuous integration platform.
+Successful builds of our master branch in Travis CI are continuously deployed to Heroku, our PaaS platform.

 ### m.
 Used configuration management
 In our development environment, we use [dotenv](https://github.com/bkeepers/dotenv), a local configuration management tool [version March 2016].
 In production, we manage configuration using Heroku’s official environment-based tooling, conforming to [The Twelve-Factor App](http://12factor.net/) manifesto.